Christmas aid for the downtrodden - The Shillong Times

-TURA: Giving some comfort to the downtrodden, the Tura branch of the Meghalaya Cooperative Apex Bank reached out to some of the most needy members of society by handing over warm blankets as Christmas gifts on the eve of this biggest religious celebration in Garo Hills, on Friday morning.
+TURA, Dec 24: Giving some comfort to the downtrodden, the Tura branch of the Meghalaya Cooperative Apex Bank reached out to some of the needy members of the society by distributing blankets as gifts for Christmas.

 Comments are closed.